 Aldi is not immune to the occasional online coupon scam

-Aldi is just one of several grocers to be hit by an online coupon voucher scam.
+Aldi is just to be hit by an online coupon voucher scam.
 A recent scam circulating on Facebook tries to get you to share and comment on what appears to be a link to a “coupon” offering a free $75 voucher.
 But after sharing and commenting, all you get is offers to sign up for credit cards and other subscriptions.

 Aldi has a track record of removing MSG and fake colors